Warring States Period 战国 476 - 221 BCE the second half of the Zhou Dynasty

-In the preceding Spring and Autumn Period division of the Eastern Zhou dynasty, China was a feudal society, where people 'belonged' to their local lord.
-By the time of the Warring States small town based fiefdoms had merged to form seven large kingdoms: Qi; Chu; Yan; Han; Zhao; Wei and Qin.
+In the preceding Spring and Autumn Period division of the Eastern Zhou dynasty, China was a feudal society, where people 'belonged' to their lord.
+Small walled cities had emerged which were largely independent.
+By the time of the Warring States small town based fiefdoms (around 170) had merged to form seven large kingdoms: Qi; Chu; Yan; Han; Zhao; Wei and Qin.
 Although in theory all still acknowledged the Zhou Emperor as their supreme leader it had become an honorary title with no actual power.

 The early development of iron working began principally in the state of Qi, together with the mass production of salt.
 The iron plow; irrigation systems and the use of oxen greatly increased the productivity of land.
-Compared to Europe the ability to melt and cast iron by achieving very high temperatures came very early to China.
-Bronze coins came into circulation to supplement the older form of monetary unit - the bolt of silk.
+Perhaps the most significant development was the production of cast iron, that is iron that could be poured into molds to make all sorts of tools and weapons; this predates the West by about 1,100 years who were still using the old 'bloom' furnace process.
+The Chinese had discovered that phosphate rich material lowered the melting point of iron as well as designing more efficient furnaces.
+Bronze coins came into circulation to supplement the older form of monetary unit which include the bolt of silk and cowrie shells.
 In literature the poet Qu Yuan (340-278BCE) of the Chu kingdom is the most famous for his collection ‘Elegies of Chu’.
 The ‘Classic of Poetry’ or ‘Book of Odes ➚’ is an anthology of poems from the 10th through to the 7th century BCE.
 The widely read and used ‘Book of Changes’ Yi Jing is also believed to have been authored at this time as a synthesis of earlier work.

-In the end, it was one of the seven kingdoms, the Qin who became an organized military power with ambitions for conquest.
-As the westernmost kingdom it was the Qin who had the greatest need for an army, it had to defend itself from the raids of nomadic tribes to the West.
-Its actions were brutal, for example, a captured Zhao army of 400,000 were all slaughtered.
-The ruler of Chu was invited as a guest only to be imprisoned for the rest of his life.
-The Qin quickly engulfed the other states to form the unified nation of China for the first time.
-The great historian Sima Qian described the process of conquest as a silkworm devouring a mulberry leaf.
+In the end, it was the kingdom of Qin who became an organized military power with ambitions for conquest.
+As the westernmost kingdom it was the Qin who had the greatest need for an army, it had to defend itself from the raids of nomadic tribes to its West.
+Its actions were brutal, for example, a captured Zhao army of 400,000 were all slaughtered and the King of Chu was invited as a guest only to be imprisoned for the rest of his life.
+The Qin quickly engulfed the other six states to form the unified nation of China for the first time.
+The great historian Sima Qian described the conquest to be like a silkworm devouring a mulberry leaf.